PingFederate Cluster Across Multiple Kubernetes Clusters ¶

 Having PingFederate in multiple regions doesn't always mean that spanning a single PingFederate cluster across multiple Kubernetes clusters is necessary or optimal.
 This scenario makes sense when you have:

-- Traffic that can cross between regions at any time. (us-west and us-east, and users may be routed to either)
+- Traffic that can cross between regions at any time (us-west and us-east, and users can be routed to either)

 - Configuration that needs to be the same in multiple regions and no reliable automation to ensure that

-If all configuration changes are delivered via pipeline, and traffic wouldn't cross-regions, having separate PingFederate clusters can work.
+If all configuration changes are delivered through pipeline, and traffic wouldn't cross regions, having separate PingFederate clusters can work.

-This section will focus on the optimal use of PingFederate features.
-Adaptive clustering and dynamic discovery of engines, to enable engine auto-scaling.
-Static engine lists, which may be used to extend traditional, on-premise PingFederate clusters is out of scope here.
+This section will focus on the optimal use of PingFederate features: * Adaptive clustering and dynamic discovery of engines enable engine auto-scaling. * Static engine lists, which can be used to extend traditional, on-premise PingFederate clusters, are out of scope in this scenario.

 Discovery Options ¶